junxit/us-congress-bills-111/metadata.md

 - 2009-03-26 — Introduced in Senate
 - 2009-03-26 — Read twice and referred to the Committee on the Judiciary.
 - 2009-03-26 — Sponsor introductory remarks on measure.
 (CR S3915-3918)
+- 2009-04-01 — Referred to the Committee on Health, Education, Labor, and Pensions.
+- 2009-04-01 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2009-04-01 — Senate Committee on the Judiciary discharged by Unanimous Consent.